sassansh/Places/README.md

 ## Task Breakdown 📝

-- [x] Register new account or log in to existing account
+- ✅ Register new account or log in to existing account

-  - [x] Login UI with email/user name and password inputs and login button
+  - ✅ Login UI with email/user name and password inputs and login button
-  - [x] Button to Register and form for creating new account
+  - ✅ Button to Register and form for creating new account
-    - [x] User Name, Email, Password
+    - ✅ User Name, Email, Password
-  - [x] Database structure for storing email and password for each user
+  - ✅ Database structure for storing email and password for each user
-  - [x] Simple authentication backend & remember user on the same device
+  - ✅ Simple authentication backend & remember user on the same device

-- [x] User should be able to leave ratings
+- ✅ User should be able to leave ratings
-  - [x] Display list of existing places to choose from
+  - ✅ Display list of existing places to choose from
-    - [x] Or option to create new place with name and address
+    - ✅ Or option to create new place with name and address
-  - [x] User can choose a numerical rating (1-5)
+  - ✅ User can choose a numerical rating (1-5)
-  - [x] Submit to add rating of place, for user’s group, attributed to user
+  - ✅ Submit to add rating of place, for user’s group, attributed to user
-  - [x] Database structure to associate rating of place to a group and user.
+  - ✅ Database structure to associate rating of place to a group and user.

 ## Prototypes 🎨